samanthamoss87/thai_massage/README.md

 </div>

 - My primary font is [Poppins](https://fonts.google.com/specimen/Poppins?query=poppins) which is on all pages of the website
-- I used Poppins font as it is clear for everyone to read, whilst also having a great style look for a Massage Parlour
+- I used Poppins font as it is clear for everyone to read, whilst also having a great style look for a Massage business

 ## Imagery